fvmformal/fvm/doc/sphinx/source/examples.rst

 IPv6 transceiver
 ~~~~~~~~~~~~~~~~~

 This example belongs to the PoC (Pile of Cores) library:
 https://github.com/VLSI-EDA/PoC.
 This is the most complicated of all, both because of its size and because it
-has some of the complexity elements: bigger state space, a number of
+has some of the complexity elements at the same time: bigger state space, a number of
 memories inside, and a latency which cannot be arbitrarily reduced due to the
 fact that the frames require specific headers.
 This results in greater
 verification efforts, requiring more and more complex properties.
 Therefore,